February 20, 2023 - Business IntelligenceData Analytics

 Data Analytics Just Got Smarter: Understanding Augmented Analytics

-With the ever-increasing expectation of business decision-makers to get insights and act on data immediately, getting familiar with Augmented Analytics has become essential.
-This article aims to introduce Augmented Analytics and present a few examples to illustrate its capabilities.
+With increasing expectations for decision makers to have access to insightful data and act on it immediately, familiarity with Augmented Analytics has become essential.
+In this article, we introduce Augmented Analytics and present a few examples to illustrate its capabilities.

-In this article, we’ll uncover the answers to the following questions:
+In this article, we’ll answer the following questions:

 • What is Augmented Analytics, and how does it work?